OpenAstronomy/rcsc18/_chapters/02-git/03-tracking-changes.md

 <section class="solution panel panel-primary">
 <div class="panel-heading">
-<h2 class="fa fa-eye"> Solution</h2>
+<h2><span class="fa fa-eye"></span> Solution</h2>
 </div>

 <div class="panel-body">

-Answer 1 is not descriptive enough, and the purpose of the commit is unclear; and answer 2 is redundant to using “git diff” to see what changed in this commit; but answer 3 is good: short, descriptive, and imperative.
+<p>Answer 1 is not descriptive enough, and the purpose of the commit is unclear; and answer 2 is redundant to using “git diff” to see what changed in this commit; but answer 3 is good: short, descriptive, and imperative.</p>

 </div>